Lynton and Barnstaple Railway: Passenger stock

 Sixteen passenger carriages were delivered for the opening.
 Built by the Bristol Wagon & Carriage Works Co.
-Ltd., these comprised six different types, all 39 ft 6 in long, 6 ft wide, (7 ft 4 in over steps) and 8 ft 7 in high – large by narrow gauge standards – and certainly superior to any previous British narrow gauge stock.
+Ltd., these comprised six different types, all 39 ft 6 in long, 6 ft wide, (7 ft 4 in over steps) and 8 ft 7 in high – large by narrow gauge standards.

-The coaching stock was extremely solidly constructed, and offered levels of accommodation far in advance of anything else at the time – certainly compared to any other narrow gauge railway.
+The coaching stock was solidly constructed, and offered levels of accommodation far in advance of anything else at the time – certainly compared to any other narrow gauge railway.
 Almost 70 years later, the design was used as the basis for a new rake of carriages built by the Ffestiniog – testament to the excellence of the original design.

 The body for coach 17 was built in 1911, by local firm Shapland and Petter, and mounted on a steel underframe constructed by the railway in its own workshops at Pilton.
 Marginally longer than the earlier coaches, it contained both smoking and non-smoking accommodation for first and third class passengers, as well as the brake van space.